kstrebel/kstrebel.github.io/content/paralax.md

 [extra.paralax.features.two]
 icon = "speaker"
 title = "Sound Design"
-text = "Each project has its own style, and I like working to fit that style and make each sound effect unique."
+text = "Each project has its own style, and I like working within that style to make each sound effect unique."

 [extra.paralax.features.three]
 icon =  "keyboard_voice"
 title =  "Audio Recording"
 text = "What really breathes life into a soundscape is the individuality of performers and their instruments.
-I like to be part of that process of working towards recordings we're all happy with."
+I like to be part of that process of working towards recordings we're all proud of."

 +++